Every mom who has heard these four words knows what follows may be a serious and possibly difficult message from your

-I work from a home office that is directly across the hall from his room where he studies and hangs out every afternoon.
-I could literally hear him laughing out loud at a funny video he was watching – daily.
-I saw him interacting with friends, playing sports, involved in theater, getting up each morning bright and early ready to go.
+I work from a home office that is direct across the hall from his room where he studies and hangs out every afternoon.
+I could literally hear him laughing out loud at a funny video he was watching — daily.
+I saw him interacting with friends, playing sports, being involved in theater, getting up each morning bright and early ready to go.

-A million things went through my mind – I wanted to blurt out “You’re not depressed, I hear you laughing.
-You’re not withdrawn – we talk and laugh all the time.
+A million things went through my mind — I wanted to blurt out “You’re not depressed, I hear you laughing.
+You’re not withdrawn — we talk and laugh all the time.
 You get up every day and seem great.”
-What I didn’t know in that moment was teenage depression shows itself differently – it can manifest as numbness, apathy, no feeling at all for anything, a darkness they don’t understand – even if outwardly they seem okay.
+What I didn’t know at that moment was teenage depression shows itself differently — it can manifest as numbness, apathy, no feeling at all for anything, a darkness they don’t understand — even if outwardly they seem okay.

-What I did know in that moment was that he was serious and this conversation was very difficult for him.
+What I did know at that moment was that he was serious and this conversation was very difficult for him.
 My husband was coaching a lacrosse game and was not home so it was up to me to handle this, and I knew the stakes were high.

-In the back of my mind I was also thinking about the friend whose child died by suicide.
+In the back of my mind, I was also thinking about a friend whose child died by suicide.
 An “All American boy” in his first year at college.
 A boy who loved school and his friends and was very close to his parents.
-In fact, his parents were in town – where he was in college – for a wedding.
+In fact, his parents were in town — where he was in college — for a wedding.
 A wedding he was planning to attend.
 A wedding where he promised his mom the first dance.
 They’d spoken to him hours before he killed himself.
-He was upbeat and happy and was asking his mom if she brought the cuff links he needed for his tux shirt – she had.
+He was upbeat and happy and was asking his mom if she brought the cuff links he needed for his tux shirt — she had.
 They talked about meeting the next day so the whole family could go to the wedding together.